Tips for fathers facing challenges to co-parent effectively with their ex after divorce.

 Your first instincts might include: raising your voice, talking over her, and bringing up issues totally unrelated to what you are supposed to be discussing.
 Using these tricks might make it seem like you won the fight, but did you really?
-If she’s mad (and trust me, if you just did these things, she’s mad!), there’s no way she will cooperate with you.
+If she’s stressed and mad (and trust me, if you just did these things, she’s mad!), there’s no way she will cooperate with you.

 Take a deep breath.
 You don’t need to be a Zen master, but breathing calms your nervous system.
 Tell your ex you want to talk about the conflict between you before you talk about your differences in parenting style.
 While this probably won’t resolve your conflict right off the bat, I guarantee that this change in how you are addressing her will start a healthier conversation that will end up more in your favor than just plain old shouting would have.

 Transparency is essential for good co-parenting communication.
 If you can explain what rules the kids have at your house and why they have them, your ex will at least know you have put some thought into it.

 Ask her what rules she has at her house and see if the two of you have any overlap.
 Point out that you want to honor her rules when the kids are at your house.